Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 class StorageType(str, Enum):

-"""Supported storage backends — passed as a request parameter."""
+"""Supported storage backends, passed as the 'storage' request parameter."""

 CLOUDINARY = "cloudinary"